 So, to make hosomaki, all you need is to cook and season sushi rice.
 You would then need to portion cut/slice filling ingredients into about 4-inch length stick.
-Use an imitation crab stick as measuring guide if needed.
-Each sushi sheet will fit 2 sticks length wise.
+Use an imitation crab stick as a measuring guide if needed.
+Each sushi sheet will fit 2 sticks lengthwise.

 To have the best taste hosomaki, try to use the freshest ingredient you could find.
 Sashimi-grade fish is recommended, all you have to do is cut.
-The whole process should be really quick if you already have sushi rice cook.
-About 15 minutes for handling ingredient to rollings max.
+The whole process should be really quick if you already have a sushi rice cook.
+About 15 minutes for handling ingredients to rollings max.

-This is one of the easiest way to pack and decorate your lunchbox.
-You can do everything in the morning or if you’re like me, just prepare all ingredient the night before.
-That includes cutting fish, cooking rice, etc. and store them in fridge.
-Then the next morning just roll, cut and wrap them into lunchbox.
-That’s how I pack for my kid on those busy morning.
+This is one of the easiest ways to pack and decorate your lunchbox.
+You can do everything in the morning or if you’re like me, just prepare all ingredients the night before.
+That includes cutting fish, cooking rice, etc. and store them in the fridge.
+Then the next morning just rolls, cut, and wrap them into the lunchbox.
+That’s how I pack for my kid on those busy mornings.

 Also, switch around and substitute filling to your liking.
-Things like avocado, fruit, hot dog, ham, cheese sticks etc. are good example to use with great flavor too.
-Tired of the black color seaweed, replace with customizable color wrapper to your liking.
-Anyhow, enjoy and don’t forget that soy sauce and extra wasabi for nibing.
+Things like avocado, fruit, hot dog, ham, cheese sticks, etc. are good examples to use with great flavor too.
+Tired of the black color seaweed, replace it with a customizable color wrapper to your liking.
+Anyhow, enjoy, and don’t forget that soy sauce and extra wasabi for nibbling.

 - 1 oz sashimi grade tuna or any fish of choice

 - 1 mini cucumber